ID 119467330 © creativecommonsstockphotos | Dreamstime.com

 Each Circle has a Manifest and Relationships with other Circles (could be Suppliers and Customers).
 The Circle maintains its Manifest, that shows what the Circle does, who the members are, who they serve and their rules of engagement.
 This is transparent to the whole organization and can be modified periodically as circumstances change.

 Some Circles may choose to work with Kanban or a combination of Scrum and Kanban.
 Under all circumstances they are expected to follow the practices of iterations (or cadences) in planning, review and retrospective.
 They are also expected to focus on making their work as transparent as possible.

 The Organization – Network of Teams

 When we start putting Circles together in an organization new patterns arise.
 Circle architecture is a collaborative process that often takes several iterations before the final design is agreed.
 It requires the involvement of everybody, not just senior managers.
 We normally use a drawing like this to explain it:

 The Value Stream – Primary Circles

-Customer Circle Manifests describe who these customers are, their values and requirements.
+Customer Circle Manifests describe who these customers are, their values, requirements and feedback.

 Formed with the customer in mind, Peripheral Circles have the skills required to best serve customer needs.
 It is preferable to keep teams small, sometimes it is better to get help from other Teams by delegating deliverables rather than expanding individual teams beyond their optimal size.